 The accuracy of the compensator for the vertical circle increased from 1" at the T1A to 0.3" in the T2 mod.1

 The T2 mod could be equipped with various types of EDM (Electronic Distance Measurer).
 For this the lower optical bead has to be removed and replaced by a dedicated mounting bracket (see figure 24, figure 7, and figure 8).3 This particular instrument came with a Wild Heerbrugg Di1000 distomat.
 It too originates from around 1990 and still is in working order (see figure 10).
+In contrast to the DI3S the Di1000 consists of a single unit (the DI3S has a separate controller).
 Its accuracy is stated as 5mm+5ppm for normal measurements and 10mm+5ppm in tracking mode.2 Taking a measurement in normal mode takes 5 seconds.
 In tracking mode the first measurement takes 3 seconds and each following one 0.3 seconds.

 The Di1000 EDM came in its own case, together with the original battery, charger, cables, raincoat and manual (see figure 5).
 The Di1000, power cable and battery also fit in the case of the T2 mod (see figure 6).